 - The Thick of It - features many references to the Scottishness of its lead character Malcolm Tucker and his Bastard Understudy Jamie.
 Tucker is called 'Hamish MacDeath' and 'The Gorbals Goebbels' by opposition MP, Peter Mannion.

 - Star Trek had Lt.
 Cmdr.
 Montgomery "Scotty" Scott, Chief Engineer of the starship Enterprise, and arguably the most famous fictional Scotsman, as played by a Canadian.
 And not even a Scottish-Canadian (who, as noted above, are plentiful), but an Irish-Canadian.
-Nonetheless, despite the very fake accent, both character and actor are fondly regarded by actual Scots, largely because the character is a personification of all the positive stereotypical traits associated with Scotland (ingenuity, work ethic, boisterousness, loyalty, pride in both his work and his homeland, and ability to hold his liquor) and is portrayed with just the right combination of lightheartedness and gravitas.
+Nonetheless, despite the very fake accent, both character and his actor, James Doohan, are fondly regarded by actual Scots, largely because the character is a personification of all the positive stereotypical traits associated with Scotland (ingenuity, work ethic, boisterousness, loyalty, pride in both his work and his homeland, and ability to hold his liquor) and is portrayed with just the right combination of lightheartedness and gravitas.

 - Doohan said he picked a Scottish accent because Scotland is known for (besides whisky) its great engineers and innovators.
 The television, refrigerator, and flush toilet (among many, many, many others) were all invented by Scots.